Skip to main content

 The User Svc produces a JWT (JSON Web Token) upon /user-svc/login in the token.token field (see the response documentation).

-You can either use this token as a proper JWT - decode it and inspect the contents, or you can just use the token to read the user account that belongs to the token with the /user-svc/user/by-token endpoint.
+You can either use this token as a proper JWT - parse it and inspect the contents, or you can just use the token to read the user account that belongs to the token with the /user-svc/self endpoint.

-The /user-svc/public-key will return you the public key of the User Svc which then you can use that to decode the token.
+The /user-svc/public-key will return you the public key of the User Svc which then you can use that to verify the token.

 Use the JWT libraries that are available in your programming language to do that, or use the Singularon SDK if your language is supported.